bluehat/air/air_notes.md

 * The United States Forest Service studied face respirators for usage in wildfire fighting.
 They eventually decided they will only be used voluntarily, and that ["NIOSH-approved respirators could be considered."
 They list respirators with combination organic vapor/acid gas cartridge and N95 filter.](https://www.fs.fed.us/eng/pubs/pdf/hi_res/07511301hi.pdf)

 ### Current guess on Amazon:
-Many options are listed here
+Many options are listed here.
+Please note that Amazon has supply chain issues where they comingle inventory.
+It is suggested that you purchase through more trusted supply chains, such as brick-and-morter stores that do not stock from Amazon, whenever possible.
 * In 2018 when the smoke got severe, Amazon sold out of basically everything
 * The cartridges "expire" and technically should not be used after being open for more than a set period.
 This means that if you followed the letter of the instructions, you might replace them each year.